flyteorg/flyte/flytectl/docs/source/gen/flytectl_create_execution.rst

 flytectl create execution
 -------------------------

-Create execution resources
+Creates execution resources.

 Synopsis
 ~~~~~~~~

-Creates executions for a given workflow/task in a project and domain.
+Create execution resources for a given workflow or task in a project and domain.

-There are three steps in generating an execution:
+There are three steps to generate an execution, as outlined below:

-- Generate the execution spec file using the get command.
+1. Generate the execution spec file using the :ref:`get task <flytectl_get_task>` command.
-- Update the inputs for the execution if needed.
-- Run the execution by passing in the generated yaml file.

-The spec file should be generated first and then, the execution should be run using the spec file.
-You can reference the FlyteCTL get task for more details.

 ::

 	flytectl get tasks -d development -p flytectldemo core.advanced.run_merge_sort.merge --version v2 --execFile execution_spec.yaml

-The generated file would look similar to this:
+The generated file would look similar to the following:

 .. code-block:: yaml

 	iamRoleARN: ""
 	inputs:
 	sorted_list1:
 	- 0
 	sorted_list2:
 	- 0
 	kubeServiceAcct: ""
 	targetDomain: ""
 	targetProject: ""
 	task: core.advanced.run_merge_sort.merge
 	version: "v2"

+2. [Optional] Update the inputs for the execution, if needed.
-The generated file can be modified to change the input values.
+The generated spec file can be modified to change the input values, as shown below:

 .. code-block:: yaml

 	iamRoleARN: 'arn:aws:iam::12345678:role/defaultrole'
 	inputs:
 	sorted_list1:
 	- 2
 	- 4
 	- 6
 	sorted_list2:
 	- 1
 	- 3
 	- 5
 	kubeServiceAcct: ""
 	targetDomain: ""
 	targetProject: ""
 	task: core.advanced.run_merge_sort.merge
 	version: "v2"

+3. Run the execution by passing the generated YAML file.
-It can then be passed through the command line.
+The file can then be passed through the command line.
-Notice that the source and target domain/projects can be different.
+It is worth noting that the source's and target's project and domain can be different.
-The root project and domain flags of -p and -d should point to the task/launch plans project/domain.

 ::

- flytectl create execution --execFile execution_spec.yaml -p flytectldemo -d development --targetProject flytesnacks
+	flytectl create execution --execFile execution_spec.yaml -p flytesnacks -d staging --targetProject flytesnacks

-Also, an execution can be relaunched by passing in the current execution id.
+To relaunch an execution, pass the current execution ID as follows:

 ::

  flytectl create execution --relaunch ffb31066a0f8b4d52b77 -p flytectldemo -d development

-An execution can be recovered, i.e., recreated from the last known failure point for previously-run workflow execution.
+To recover an execution, i.e., recreate it from the last known failure point for previously-run workflow execution, run:
-See :ref:`ref_flyteidl.admin.ExecutionRecoverRequest` for more details.

 ::

  flytectl create execution --recover ffb31066a0f8b4d52b77 -p flytectldemo -d development

+See :ref:`ref_flyteidl.admin.ExecutionRecoverRequest` for more details.

-Generic data types are also supported for execution in a similar manner.
-Following is a sample of how the inputs need to be specified while creating the execution.
+Generic data types are supported for execution in a similar manner.
-The spec file should be generated first and then, the execution should be run using the spec file.
+The following is an example of how generic data can be specified while creating the execution.

 ::

  flytectl get task -d development -p flytectldemo  core.type_system.custom_objects.add --execFile adddatanum.yaml

 The generated file would look similar to this.
-Here, empty values have been dumped for generic data type x and y.
+Here, empty values have been dumped for generic data types 'x' and 'y'.
 ::

     iamRoleARN: ""